Share and build opportunities to make new connections and grow your business presence with local Illinois Valley professionals and businesses.

 What is IVAC Connect?

-The Illinois Valley Area Chamber of Commerce and Economic Development (IVAC) introduces a new networking program called IVAC Connect: Connecting Professionals and Businesses in a Fast Paced Environment.
+The Illinois Valley Area Chamber of Commerce and Economic Development (IVAC) holds the best networking program in the area called IVAC Connect: Connecting Professionals and Businesses in a Fast Paced Environment.

-IVAC Connect holds a networking event opportunities to make connections, create leads, and ultimately grow their business.
+IVAC Connect holds networking event opportunities for all types of businesses in the Illinois Valley to make connections, create leads, and ultimately grow their business.

-IVAC Connect holds a structured meeting on the third Thursday of each month in the Community Room at Peru City Hall, with an open forum, ice breaker, 30 second commercial, in which each attendee has the opportunity to promote their business, and a focus business speaker.
-For additional information about IVAC Connect or how to become a focus business speaker, you may contact IVAC Ambassador Vice President, Nikki Baer at 815-220-2289, or IVAC Board Member and Ambassador Steve Lamis at 815-664-2014.
+IVAC Connect holds a structured meeting on the third Thursday of each month in the Community Room at Peru City Hall (location may change due to scheduling conflicts.
+Be sure to double check) from 11:30 a.m until 1:00 p.m. where each attendee has the opportunity to promote their business and also features a focus business speaker.
+For additional information about IVAC Connect or how to become a focus business speaker, you may contact the IVAC office, 815-223-0227.

 IVAC Connect is open to non-members for their first two meetings.
 If they wish to continue with IVAC Connect, you would be required to become an IVAC member.
 The cost of each meeting is $10 which includes a light meal.
 RSVP’s are welcome but not necessary by calling the IVAC office at 815-223-0227 or email, email@example.com.